portalsoup/DriverPages/README.md

 *com.jcleary.webdriver.core.State*: Page objects sometimes can benefit from having extra data accessible internally.
-In order to allow page objects to be immutable if desired, this interface can be implemented in such a way that it contains all data a page object may want to have always available.
+In order to allow page objects to be immutable if desired, this interface can be implemented in such a way that it contains all data a page object may want to have readily available.
 Such as credentials of a user to be logged in.
 If a page needs no extra data beyond a readily available WebDriver instance (which is the only requirement), then BasicState.java can be used.